 - A. Annual Budget.
 An annual budget proposal shall be prepared by the General Manager. - B. Finance Committee Input.
-Prior to review by the Board of Directors, the Board's standing Finance Committee shall meet with the General Manager and review his/her annual budget proposal. - C. Board Review.
-The proposed annual budget as reviewed and amended by the Finance Committee shall be reviewed by the Board at its regular meeting in November. - D. Board Adoption.
-The proposed annual budget as amended by the Board during its review shall be adopted in December.
+Prior to review by the Board of Directors, the Board's standing Finance Committee shall meet with the General Manager and review his/her annual budget proposal. - C. Board Review and Approval.
+The proposed annual budget as reviewed and amended by the Finance Committee shall be presented to, the Board for approval at its regular meeting in January.